Jean-Paul Rodrigue (2017), New York:

 to carry out transport policy.
 Some are direct, such as public

-ownership, while others are indirect such as safety standards:
+ownership, but the majority are indirect such as safety standards.
+The

-- A more broad focus of policies, particularly in light of
+- A broader focus of policies, particularly in light of intermodalism and multimodalism

 - A move towards social and political issues behind transport